The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: Introduction

-The contents of this paper is as follows.
-In the first section we define and describe Kurke-LeBrun manifolds, for general $n$.
+The content of this paper is as follows.
+In the first section, we define and describe \KLB manifolds, for general $n$.
 Their infinitesimal deformations are studied in the next section.
 The third section contains the main result, the construction of a versal family.
-Some fibres, which cannot have a real structure, lie halfway between Kurke-LeBrun manifolds and double solids, and they are studied in more detail in a separate section.
-Finally we specialise to the twistor case.
+Some fibres, which cannot have a real structure, lie halfway between \KLB manifolds and double solids, and they are studied in more detail in a separate section.
+Finally, we specialise to the twistor case.
 We also give some other examples of our construction.

-\begin{notation} Often we will have two objects, e.g.~$E_1$, $E_2$, under study, which behave in a similar way.
-To have efficient notation, we treat both cases at the same time by dropping all indices, i.e.\ we write $E, \Delta, C$ etc. instead of $E_i, \Delta_{i}, C_{i}$.
+\begin{notation} Often, we will have two objects, for example, $E_1$, $E_2$, under study, which behave in a similar way.
+To have efficient notation, we treat both cases at the same time by dropping all indices, that is, we write $E, \Delta, C$, and so on, instead of $E_i, \Delta_{i}, C_{i}$.
 But it is understood that all the new objects we introduce will pick up an index $i$ if we return to deal with the global situation. \end{notation}